mbakhtar/iste-advanced-agriculture-v2/advancedagriculture.md

 })
 ```
 ## Step 7
-To let the water soak in before your moisture sensor reads again,
+To let the water soak in before your moisture sensor can detect water again,
 go to your ``||basic:basic||`` drawer
 to add a ``||basic:pause (ms) 500||``
 and a ``||basic:clear screen||`` block after your